-Mechanical properties of fibers used in polymer composites
+Mechanical properties of fibers used to reinforce polymer composites

-Mechanical properties of some common fibers used in polymer composites are indicated below:
+Mechanical properties of some common fibers used to reinforce polymer composites:

 |Fiber||Tensile Strength||Tensile Modulus (Young Modulus)||Elongation |